 What causes ACC?
 The underlying cause of ACC is not known.
 It does not appear to be inherited as there are almost no known cases among family members.
 In addition, no apparent link has been established to environmental factors such as exposure to tobacco, alcohol or viruses.
 The current best explanation is that random genetic alterations occur as cells divide in secretory glands.
 Cancer researchers funded by ACCRF discovered that the tumors of most ACC patients have genetic alterations in genes called “MYB” and “MYBL1”, leading to high levels of the associated proteins that drive ACC tumor growth.
 Separately, approximately 25% of ACC patients whose tumors recur after surgery and radiation have been found to have genetic alterations in the NOTCH gene family that lead to more aggressive disease.

-Researchers are learning more ever day about how these and other genetic alterations lead to the start and persistent growth of ACC tumors…and how they can be stopped.
+Researchers are learning more every day about how these and other genetic alterations lead to the start and persistent growth of ACC tumors…and how they can be stopped.
 You may learn more details about ACC research elsewhere on this website at Research Landscape, Molecular Targets, Research Grants and Published Articles.